andreistoica12/twitter-analysis-gui/README.md

 ## Introduction

-The project is intended to be used as a standalone interative pipeline for visualising social network data.
-It offers a variety of visualiation types, making use of custom-defined features.
+The project is intended to be used as a standalone interactive pipeline for visualising social network data.
+It offers a variety of visualization types, making use of custom-defined features.

 First, provenance can be explained as the documented history of the origin, movement and evolution of data, along with its associated entities.
 It captures the lineage of data, offering insights into the interactions with various agents and processes.
 Due to the rising concerns about data integrity in the current technological era, transparency and reproducibility, the role of provenance cannot be overstated.
-The author defined 3 provenance models specifically tilored to Twitter interactions, one of which is integrated in this release, in order to provide a different approach to analysing this fast-paced envionment.
+The author defined 3 provenance models specifically tailored to Twitter interactions, one of which is integrated in this release, in order to provide a different approach to analysing this fast-paced environment.
 The model was picked to provide information about the subnetwork of reactions of a central node.
 It is essential to acknowledge that, due to the computationally expensive nature of processing large datasets, such as the one at our disposal, our design choice was to select the tweet with the biggest number of reactions from a pre-existing Twitter dataset, playing the role of the original tweet.
 Nonetheless, users are entitled to choose the time interval, after the moment the original tweet was released, when a set of reactions were posted.
 Another filter which allows flexibility is the choice of the reaction type(s) to be taken into account.
 Any combination of replies, quotes and retweets, respectively, can be selected, hence generating a subnetwork tailored to each user’s needs.
 Note that provenance information can also be represented in text (.provn file extension).